dmcarmo/codequacks/README.md

 Codequacks

-We have assembled (in a legally dissimilar manner from all known and unknown Disney intellectual properties.) a quack team of expert coder ducks, with a burning desire to help you crush the hideous bugs in your code, before those bugs crush your very soul…
+We have assembled (in a legally dissimilar manner from all known and unknown Disney intellectual properties) a quack team of expert coder ducks, with a burning desire to help you crush the hideous bugs in your code, before those bugs crush your very soul…

 Plus they look pretty cute sitting on your desk.